World Premiere: 28 May 2022, Madrid.

 Duration 55 min.

 Supported by Community of Madrid.
+Grants for the realization of theater and dance projects.

 Special thanks to Centro Coreográfico Canal, Centro Coreográfico María Pagés and Teatro del Bosque.